0xBTIPZ/TipBot-Docs/docs/docs/nanswap_commands.md

   <figcaption>Other nanswap commands</figcaption>
 </figure>

-### Note
+!!! note
     If you have any issue with delaying of exchange using `/nanswap`, take note and share the nanswap ID given by TipBot.
     You can also check the ID with command `/nanswap check id:`